 The AAP (American Academy of Pediatrics) Task Force on Sudden Infant Death Syndrome issued an important updated Policy Statement in October of 2016 (from the initial 2011 statement) titled "SIDS and Other Sleep-Related Infant Deaths: Updated 2016 Recommendations for a Safe Infant Sleeping Environment".

-Our hope is that you read and follow them point by point.
-They really are so important.
-Current SIDS prevention recommendations are the following:
+Our hope is that you read the following safe sleep/SIDS prevention guideline recommendations and follow them point by point.
+They really are that important.

 - Back to Sleep for Every Sleep — Every infant should be placed on their back to sleep until 1 year of age.
 Once infants are able to roll from their back to stomach AND from their stomach to back, they can remain in the sleep position they choose, but still always first be placed to sleep on their backs.
 However, immediately following birth, baby may be placed "skin-to-skin" with mother for at least an hour, provided both mother and infant are medically stable and being closely monitored.
 Finally, truth be told, there is no evidence that infants with reflux are at an increased risk of choking while sleeping flat on their backs.